Devorein/mongql/README.md

 | `generateModels()` | Generates models from the schema provided | | `Object:{[Schema.mongql.resource]: MongooseModel}`
 | `generateSchema()` | Generates a schema by calling `makeExecutableSchema` internally | options passed to `makeExecutableSchema` expect for typedefs and resolvers | `GraphQLSchema`
 | `static outputSDL()` | Outputs the SDL from the given typedef| <div> **path**: String *// SDL output dir* </div>  <div> **typedefs**: GraphqlAST \| String *// String or AST to convert* </div> <div> **resource**: String *// name of file or resource* </div>| |

+## FAQ

+1. Why do I need to use resource key?

+Answer.

+  1. Resource key is used to merge the initial query, mutation and types in the correct place

+  2. Its used as the Model name, in the generated resolvers
+  3. Its used to derive relation between resources, (not yet supported), for eg in the mutation resolver, dependant resources can be created and deleted

 ## TODO